Zeferito/RhytaDemo/README.md

 ## Configuring Database Connections

-To configure the MySQL and MongoDB connections, you can create a `.env` file in the root directory of the `server` folder.
-This file should contain environment variables that store the necessary database connection information.
+To configure the MySQL connection, you must create a `.env` file in the root directory of the project.
+This file will contain environment variables that store the database connection information.
 Here's how to set it up:

 ### MySQL Configuration